karlijnbok/stylegan/README.md

 # Exploring the Latent Space of StyleGAN
-Bachelor's Thesis in Artificial Intelligence by Karlijn Bok \
+Code used for the Bachelor's Thesis in Artificial Intelligence by Karlijn Bok \
 Radboud University, Nijmegen

 Original code by Dmitry Nikitko (Puzer): https://github.com/Puzer/stylegan-encoder, who used the implementation of the original StyleGAN paper